 When we tried to actually test both cartridges for ballistics, their velocity is almost the same.
 The 308 does start out faster by 100fps, but the results remain the same because the 6.5 Grendel is more aerodynamic.

 That said, you wouldn’t experience much of a difference when you try both the 6.5 Grendel and the 308 in long-range shooting.
+For close range shooting, we also compared the 5.7 VS 9mm here.

 Generally speaking, a shorter barrel bears more accuracy than a longer barrel.
 Shorter ones are also easier to balance and maneuver, so it’s something that many shooters consider as well.